muxionlabs/byoc-sdk/demo/README.md

 ## Usage checklist

-1. Start the publisher section and configure the stream name, resolution, FPS, and AI prompts.
+1. Generate the default stream name, pick a pipeline, and optionally select a saved workflow to populate prompts.
-2. Use the viewer section to paste a WHEP playback URL or reuse the stream generated above.
-3. Observe stats, logs, and SSE output rendered alongside the video feeds.
+2. Click **Start Stream** – the publisher starts, the viewer attaches automatically, and stats/logs update in real time.
+3. Modify prompts and press **Update Prompts** to send a sanitized update payload that mirrors the working cURL example.
+4. Use **Stop Stream** to tear everything down, which also stops the viewer session.